TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 14/Luke 14.32.md

 ---

-Or else, while the other is yet a great way off, he sendeth an ambassage, and asketh conditions of peace.
+Or else, while the other is yet a great way off, he sends an envoy, and asks for conditions of peace.